 The expansion at Fun Valley was successful but tough.
-After the winter of 1959 - 1960, the Hensons moved their base of operations back to Texas and every year opened Fun Valley from May through November.
+After the winter of

+1959-1960, the Hensons moved their base of operations back to Texas and every year opened FunValley from May through November.
 In 1968 Mack bought the Spruce Ski Lodge in South Fork and the El Rio Hotel in Del Norte.
 He changed the name of the El Rio to The Old West Hotel.
-In 1970, he transformed the hotel into an Old West theme Trading Post Mall, featuring 10 stores including the James Richards Pottery Shop.
+In 1970, he transformed the hotel into an Old-West-themed Trading Post Mall, featuring ten stores including the James Richards Pottery Shop.
 In 1971, Mack bought three more buildings and a small ranch in Del Norte, Colorado.

-In the early 70's all the Henson children, Dusty, Bennie and Melba got involved in the family business.
+In the early '70s all the Henson children, Dusty, Bennie and Melba got involved in the family business.
 And the Henson family continued to grow.
-Melba had two children Kyle and Molly.
-Bennie had two sons Mack David and Henk.
-Dusty stayed single until age 30 and had no children, but the Henson family has sure enjoyed the
+Melba had two children, Kyle and Molly.
+Bennie had two sons, Mack David and Henk.
+Dusty stayed single until age thirty and had no children.

-Throughout the 1970's, Mack continued to expand the Fun Valley RV park until it reached about 500 spaces.
+Throughout the 1970s, Mack continued to expand the Fun Valley RV Park until it reached about five hundred spaces.
 He built a "Funitorium" that featured live entertainment every night.
-He changed the skating rink into a Square Dance Barn and a few years later, Mack built a big new Square Dance Barn on the river.
-Fun Valley now included 27 man made lakes in addition to a mile and a half of the Rio Grande River.
+He changed the skating rink into a square-dance barn and a few years later, Mack built a big new squaredance barn on the river.
+Fun Valley now included twenty-seven man-made lakes in addition to a mile-and-a-half of the Rio Grande River.

-The late 1970's and early 1980's were great times for the Henson's.
+The late 1970s and early 1980s were great times for the Hensons.
 Having raised up their kids, Mack and Jean ran Fun Valley every summer.
 In the winter season, they spent much time traveling to Las Vegas and taking fishing trips to Mexico.